coffemate/SuperFreezZ/README.md

 Examples for apps that deserve to be frozen:

  * Untrusted apps (that you do not want to run in the background)
- * Apps used very few
+ * Apps you rarely use
  * Annoying apps

 Features